torchbox.base package

 - torchbox.base.mathops.angle(X, cdim=None, keepdim=False)

-obtain angle of a tensor
+obtain angle

 Both complex and real representation are supported.